Research Team

 The Project Management Team (PMT) at University of Utah’s Energy and Geoscience Institute (EGI) is committed to creating a national laboratory to accelerate the development of enhanced geothermal technologies.
 EGI’s success will be dependent upon two interrelated factors: the suitability of the Milford site and our management team.
 The Milford site’s suitability is based on a range of characteristics that will allow for effective testing of EGS R&D concepts from across the nation.
 The team that we have assembled will create a collaborative platform for EGS R&D. This team is comprised of the nation’s best technical and R&D management leadership from the oil and gas and geothermal industry, R&D universities, national laboratories and energy technology companies.
 To enhance the capabilities and expand its reach, the EGI team will be supported by a Science and Technology Advisory Team composed of the leading experts in Enhanced Geothermal System development, reservoir stimulation and the DOE.

 The Utah FORGE PMT oversees key technical and operational aspects of FORGE and is responsible for managing all financial aspects of the FORGE project.
-It is responsible for conceptualizing, planning and executing research and testing at the FORGE site through development of an Annual Operating Plan.
-By the nature of their roles on the TARMaC and R&D SC, members of the Utah FORGE PMT will coordinate with the STAT and GTO.
+It is responsible for conceptualizing, planning and executing research and testing at the Utah FORGE site through development of an Annual Operating Plan.
+By the nature of their roles on the R&D SC, members of the Utah FORGE PMT will coordinate with the STAT and OG.

 Science and Technology Analysis Team (STAT)